pixsil/ValidateHelper/README.md

 ```

- Or you can use the validate function if you dont want to apply sometimes or required.
+ Or you can use the validate function if you dont want to apply sometimes() or required().
 This can be done with the function as follows:

 ```php
 // without additional requirements